Ingersoll-Rand Target of Unusually High Options Trading (NYSE:IR)

 Ingersoll-Rand PLC (NYSE:IR) was the recipient of unusually large options trading activity on Tuesday.
-Investors acquired 3,857 put options on the stock.
-This is an increase of approximately 2,715% compared to the typical volume of 137 put options.
+Traders purchased 4,556 call options on the stock.
+This is an increase of approximately 1,183% compared to the typical volume of 355 call options.

+Several analysts have recently weighed in on the stock.
+Morgan Stanley raised their price objective on shares of Ingersoll-Rand from $28.00 to $33.00 and gave the stock an “overweight” rating in a report on Wednesday, May 13th.
+Robert W. Baird increased their price target on shares of Ingersoll-Rand from $34.00 to $35.00 and gave the company an “outperform” rating in a research note on Wednesday, May 13th.
+Barclays reissued a “buy” rating and set a $32.00 price target on shares of Ingersoll-Rand in a research note on Wednesday, May 13th.
+Vertical Research cut shares of Ingersoll-Rand from a “buy” rating to a “hold” rating in a research note on Monday, March 23rd.
+Finally, Goldman Sachs Group started coverage on shares of Ingersoll-Rand in a research note on Sunday, June 14th.
+They set a “neutral” rating on the stock.
+Seven research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
+The company presently has an average rating of “Buy” and a consensus target price of $77.41.

-In related news, major shareholder Kkr Group Partnership L.P. sold 12,100,000 shares of the stock in a transaction that occurred on Friday, June 19th.
-The shares were sold at an average price of $30.40, for a total transaction of $367,840,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Andrew R. Schiesl sold 65,000 shares of the stock in a transaction that occurred on Thursday, May 14th.
+In other news, insider Andrew R. Schiesl sold 65,000 shares of the firm’s stock in a transaction that occurred on Thursday, May 14th.
 The shares were sold at an average price of $25.14, for a total transaction of $1,634,100.00.
-Following the sale, the insider now directly owns 76,966 shares of the company’s stock, valued at approximately $1,934,925.24.
+Following the completion of the sale, the insider now owns 76,966 shares of the company’s stock, valued at $1,934,925.24.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, major shareholder Kkr Group Partnership L.P. sold 12,100,000 shares of the firm’s stock in a transaction that occurred on Friday, June 19th.
+The stock was sold at an average price of $30.40, for a total transaction of $367,840,000.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 25,947,500 shares of company stock valued at $766,685,750 in the last ninety days.
-Corporate insiders own 0.70% of the company’s stock.
+Insiders sold 25,947,500 shares of company stock valued at $766,685,750 in the last three months.
+Company insiders own 0.70% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Advisory Alpha LLC grew its position in Ingersoll-Rand by 1,328.6% during the fourth quarter.
-Advisory Alpha LLC now owns 200 shares of the industrial products company’s stock valued at $26,000 after buying an additional 186 shares during the period.
-Ameritas Investment Company LLC grew its position in Ingersoll-Rand by 474.4% during the fourth quarter.
-Ameritas Investment Company LLC now owns 247 shares of the industrial products company’s stock valued at $33,000 after buying an additional 204 shares during the period.
-Fred Alger Management LLC grew its position in Ingersoll-Rand by 97.6% during the fourth quarter.
-Fred Alger Management LLC now owns 494 shares of the industrial products company’s stock valued at $66,000 after buying an additional 244 shares during the period.
-Verus Capital Partners LLC acquired a new stake in Ingersoll-Rand during the fourth quarter valued at $71,000.
-Finally, Sunbelt Securities Inc. acquired a new stake in Ingersoll-Rand during the fourth quarter valued at $21,466,000.
-Institutional investors own 94.77% of the company’s stock.
+Several large investors have recently modified their holdings of IR.
+Advisory Alpha LLC raised its holdings in shares of Ingersoll-Rand by 1,328.6% during the fourth quarter.
+Advisory Alpha LLC now owns 200 shares of the industrial products company’s stock worth $26,000 after acquiring an additional 186 shares during the period.
+Ameritas Investment Company LLC raised its holdings in shares of Ingersoll-Rand by 474.4% during the fourth quarter.
+Ameritas Investment Company LLC now owns 247 shares of the industrial products company’s stock worth $33,000 after acquiring an additional 204 shares during the period.
+Harvest Fund Management Co.
+Ltd raised its holdings in shares of Ingersoll-Rand by 133.6% during the first quarter.
+Harvest Fund Management Co.
+Ltd now owns 1,404 shares of the industrial products company’s stock worth $34,000 after acquiring an additional 803 shares during the period.
+Whittier Trust Co. of Nevada Inc. raised its holdings in shares of Ingersoll-Rand by 161.3% during the second quarter.
+Whittier Trust Co. of Nevada Inc. now owns 1,322 shares of the industrial products company’s stock worth $37,000 after acquiring an additional 816 shares during the period.
+Finally, TRUE Private Wealth Advisors raised its holdings in shares of Ingersoll-Rand by 1,560.2% during the second quarter.
+TRUE Private Wealth Advisors now owns 1,461 shares of the industrial products company’s stock worth $41,000 after acquiring an additional 1,373 shares during the period.
+Institutional investors and hedge funds own 94.77% of the company’s stock.

-Ingersoll-Rand (NYSE:IR) last released its quarterly earnings data on Tuesday, May 12th.
-The industrial products company reported $0.25 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.27 by ($0.02).
-The business had revenue of $1.30 billion during the quarter, compared to analyst estimates of $1.27 billion.
-Ingersoll-Rand had a return on equity of 2.12% and a net margin of 2.86%.
-The firm’s revenue was down 63.6% compared to the same quarter last year.
-During the same quarter in the previous year, the company earned $0.38 EPS.
-Equities analysts anticipate that Ingersoll-Rand will post 0.01 EPS for the current fiscal year.

-A number of equities research analysts recently commented on the stock.
-Credit Suisse Group increased their target price on shares of Ingersoll-Rand from $27.00 to $30.00 and gave the company a “neutral” rating in a research report on Wednesday, May 13th.
-Goldman Sachs Group started coverage on shares of Ingersoll-Rand in a research note on Sunday, June 14th.
-They set a “neutral” rating on the stock.
-Barclays restated a “buy” rating and set a $32.00 price target on shares of Ingersoll-Rand in a research note on Wednesday, May 13th.
-Wolfe Research started coverage on shares of Ingersoll-Rand in a research note on Monday, May 4th.
-They set a “peer perform” rating and a $31.00 price target on the stock.
-Finally, Gordon Haskett started coverage on shares of Ingersoll-Rand in a research note on Tuesday, April 14th.
-They set a “buy” rating and a $35.00 price target on the stock.
-Seven research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
-Ingersoll-Rand presently has a consensus rating of “Buy” and an average target price of $77.41.

 About Ingersoll-Rand